Shells land near U.S. base during Turkish offensive, as Russia warns of ISIS resurgence

 “We’re encouraging them not to overreact at this point, to tamp things down, to allow some sort of diplomatic resolution of all of this,” he said.

-Milley and U.S. Defense Secretary Mark Esper said that counter-Islamic State operations were continuing throughout eastern Turkey outside of the zone where Turkey is operating in the north.
+Milley and Defense Secretary Mark Esper said that counter-Islamic State operations were continuing throughout eastern Turkey outside the zone where Turkey is operating in the north.

 With fighting underway, both sides provided conflicting numbers of casualties.
-On Friday, the Turkish Ministry of Defense said 342 “terrorists” – referring to Kurdish fighters – have been killed.
+On Friday, the Turkish Defense Ministry said 342 “terrorists” – referring to Kurdish fighters – had been killed.
 The SDF said it had lost only 22 soldiers but claimed to have killed 262 Turkish soldiers and allied Syrian rebel fighters.

 The Syrian National Army, an umbrella group for Turkish-backed Syrian rebels, said nine of its fighters had been killed.
-The Turkish Defense Ministry said two Turkish soldiers had been killed since the beginning of the operation.
+The Turkish Defense Ministry said two Turkish soldiers had been killed since the start of the operation.

 An SDF statement said the two heavily populated northeastern towns of Amudah and Qamishli have suffered the brunt of the Turkish attack, with indiscriminate bombings that killed many civilians, but it did not specify a number.